matt-shoesmith/South-Hill-Touchscreen/README.md

-An interactive touchscreen experience built in Flash, designed for public display installations.
+An interactive touchscreen experience built in Adobe Animate, designed for public display installations.